Snowshoeing to Rainbow Falls

 Rainbow Falls is a fantastic way go get yourself into some deep snow quickly from Whistler Village.
 The trailhead is located just a couple hundred metres from Rainbow Park on Alta Lake which is another great place to snowshoe in Whistler.
 The Rainbow Falls trailhead is the same as the Rainbow Lake trailhead, located halfway along Alta Lake Road on the far side of Alta Lake.

 Back on the main, Rainbow Trail, you will notice signs for the Flank Trail.
-In this section, the Rainbow Trail and the Flank Trail overlap for a few hundred metres.
+In this section, the Rainbow Trail and the Flank Trail overlap for about 400 hundred metres.
 If you follow this overlapping trail as it bends around the water treatment building, quickly ascending in the direction of Rainbow Lake, you will come to the Flank Trail junction.
-See further below for more info and maps for the Flank Trail.

-The Flank Trail from here quickly ascends through more deep forest and finally after 15 minutes opens up and flattens out.
+The Flank Trail quickly ascends through deep forest and after about 15 minutes opens up and begins to gradually flatten out.
 The views become beautiful and trail less tiring.
 Whistler, Blackcomb and Wedge mountains all come dramatically into view and Alta Lake appears far below.
 Just steps from the trail take you to pristine, snowy outcrops, perfect for taking in the view on a sunny day.. and with most of the Flank Trail south facing, sun will always be facing you over Whistler.

 The Flank Trail is way more than a days hike on foot or snowshoes.
 It is best tackled in pieces.
 The great advantage of accessing it from the Rainbow Trail is that you are roughly in the middle of the trail.
 On snowshoes, it is especially good.
 The Rainbow Trail is steep here, but very scenic and even small kids won't complain.
 Every bend in the trail reveals another great view.
 Dramatic views of the crashing creek, beautiful snow weighed down trees, wilderness waterfall and a wonderful, snowy bridge crossing, all in the first 15 minutes on the trail.
 Fantastic.